Southpaw (film): Plot

-Billy meets with Angela to see Leila.
-However, Leila blames him for their problems and refuses to see him.
-Billy returns to the gym and accepts the janitorial job.
-While working there, he befriends a boy named Hoppy, who is also an aspiring boxer.
-He learns that Hoppy's father abuses his mother, which he reports to Tick.
-As he starts to make amends in his life, Billy continues visiting Leila, and his persistence wins her over.
+When Billy, accompanied by Angela, visits Leila, she rebuffs him for causing their problems.
+Returning to the gym, he accepts Tick's offer; he eventually befriends a young aspiring boxer named Hoppy, subsequently notifying Tick upon learning that Hoppy's father abuses his mother.
+He continues visiting Leila, eventually winning her over.
 After winning a charity match, Billy is visited by Jordan.
-He now manages Miguel, who recently won the championship from Kalil Turay.
-Jordan wants to book a fight between the two within six weeks, knowing that Billy will not have enough time to train.
-Billy thinks he can make a comeback and wants Tick to train him, but Tick refuses, believing Billy just wants revenge.

-Billy later learns from Tick that Hoppy has died after trying to defend his mother from his father, who shot him.
-Lamenting that he could not save Hoppy, Tick decides to help Billy train for the upcoming fight.
-Noting his efforts to turn his life around, the judge grants Billy custody of Leila, and she moves back in with him.
-Visiting Maureen's grave together, Billy tells Leila he is going to fight again and grants her wish of letting her remain present.
+Now managing Miguel, who recently won a match against Kalil Turay, Jordan wants to book a fight between the two within six weeks, aware Billy will have insufficient time to prepare.
+Tick declines to train him, feeling Billy merely desires vengeance, but later learns that Hoppy has died after trying to defend his mother from his father, who shot him, and relents.
+Due to his remarkable progress rebuilding his life and career, Billy regains custody of Leila and reconciliatorily reconnects with her at Maureen's grave.

-On the night of the fight, Angela brings Leila into the dressing room where they watch it on TV.
-Miguel takes the early upper hand.
-Both fighters trade furious punches, round after round.
-Miguel then insults Maureen, causing Billy to lose concentration.
-In a fit of rage, Billy lashes out and almost stops the fight.
-Tick cautions Billy not to let Miguel control him.
-Billy controls his anger and in the final round, gains the upper hand against Miguel.
-In the final seconds, Billy blocks a jab from Miguel and lands a shot to the face before turning southpaw and with a furious uppercut, sends Miguel to the canvas.
-Miguel gets up at the last second and both corners are filled with two teams' staffs.
+On the night of the fight, Angela and Leila view the match on the dressing room's closed-circuit TV.
+Once Miguel gains the early advantage, both fighters trade furious punches over each round.
+When Miguel insults Maureen's death, breaking Billy's concentration, Billy angrily lashes out, but after counsel from Tick, he recalibrates and in the final round, he gains the upper hand.
+In the final seconds, he blocks a jab from Miguel and lands a shot to the face before turning southpaw and with a furious left uppercut, he throws Miguel to the canvas.

-Despite a split decision (final score 344-341, with Billy having 3 points over Miguel) giving the first rounds to Miguel, Billy is announced as the new champion.
-Billy then collapses in the corner, thanking Maureen and committing himself to Leila.
-Tick and the team lift him up on their shoulders as he closes his eyes tearfully and smiles.
-After the fight, Leila meets Billy in the dressing room, where they hug for the first time since Maureen's death.
-Billy says Maureen would be proud of her, and she tells him she loves him.
+Despite a split decision (final score 344-341, with Billy having 3 points over Miguel) conceding the first rounds to Miguel, Billy is crowned the new champion.
+Collapsing in his corner, he thanks Maureen's spirit before Tick and his entourage remove him as he happily closes his eyes tearfully.
+Sometime later, Leila encounters him in the dressing room and forgives him for his past mistakes; they embrace for the first time since Maureen's death.